CodeBeginner000001/NodeJs_Blog/README.md

 <p align= "center">
     <img width="1440" alt="Screenshot 2024-08-31 at 9 29 03 PM" src="https://github.com/user-attachments/assets/627f33ac-3499-4f96-a565-306ccfa10ea4">
 </p>
-Welcome to the **NodeJs Blog** repository!
+Welcome to the <b>NodeJs Blog</b> repository!
 This project is a simple yet powerful blogging platform built using Node.js, Express, MongoDB, and EJS.
 It allows users to create, view, edit, and manage blog posts.
 The platform also includes an admin dashboard for managing content and offers standard static pages like About and Contact.

 ## Table of Contents